 When the vehicle reaches the speed desired, push the SET - button and release.
-The message "ACC Set" will display in the EVIC and then will display the set speed.
+The EVIC will display the set speed.

 ACC Set

 Remove your foot from the accelerator pedal.
 If you do not, the vehicle may continue to accelerate beyond the set speed.
 If this occurs: